Parameter-Efficient Fine-Tuning of State Space Models: Expanded Sec. : Evaluation of

 \paragraph{Synthetic.} For selecting channels and hidden states, we initiate with a warmup learning rate between $1e-2$ and $1e-3$ and conduct 20 warmup iterations.
 Learning rates are adjusted between $5e-2$, $1e-2$, $5e-3$, and $1e-3$.
 We apply LoRA with ranks of 2 and 4 to the SSM and with ranks of 4, 8, and 16 to the linear projection matrices.
 Non-zero states are selected from the sets \{4, 8\}, and non-zero channels from \set{8, 16}.

-We additionally consider SDT (Selective Dimension Tuning), which is introduced in Sec.~\ref{app:ours_theory_s4}, and the results are visualized in Fig.~\ref{fig:sdt}.
-We observe that SDT even outperforms \ours{} in this synthetic experiments, demonstrating highly promising performance.
-Unfortunetly, we fail to make it work on pretraned Mamba, and identify it as one of the promising future directions.
+In addition, we compare the convergence speed of LoRA and SDT in terms of training loss for sequence lengths in $\set{100, 500, 1000}$.
+We plot the MSE of both methods against wall-clock time.
+As shown in \cref{app:fig:lora_sdt_convergence_speed}, SDT consistently converges to a lower loss faster than LoRA across all tested sequence lengths.

-\paragraph{CIFAR-10~\citep{krizhevsky2009learning}.} We adhere to the preprocessing steps for CIFAR-10 as outlined by \citet{gu2022s4d}.
+\paragraph{CIFAR-10~\citep{krizhevsky2009learning}.} Previous work~\citep{dinh2022lift} demonstrates that large language models can be fine-tuned for image classification tasks.
+In this study, we investigate the adaptation of SSMs for computer vision, focusing on experiments conducted with the CIFAR-10 dataset~\citep{krizhevsky2009learning}.
+We employ an eight-layer deep S4 model with a hidden state dimension of 16 and a model dimension of 64.
+Since pretrained deep S4 models are not available, we simulate a pretrained scenario by fully updating the model for 50 epochs first, then subsequently evaluating the PEFT methods over an additional 5 epochs.
+We adhere to the preprocessing steps for CIFAR-10 as outlined by \citet{gu2022s4d}.
 The LoRA ranks for linear projection matrices are tuned among \set{1, 2, 4, 8, 16}, and for the S4 component, ranks are set from \set{1, 2, 4}.
 Non-zero states are chosen from \set{8, 12, 16}, and non-zero channels from \set{48, 64}.
-A warmup phase includes 1 epoch with a learning rate of $1e-2$.
+The warmup phase includes 1 epoch with a learning rate of $1e-2$.
 For linear projection matrices, LoRA ranks are explored at \set{2, 4, 8, 16}, and for the SSM, ranks at \set{2, 4, 8}.
 All state dimensions are updated, and channel dimensions considered for updates are \set{4, 8, 16, 32}.
+The results, as reported in Table~\ref{tab:s4_cifar}, indicate that \ours{} outperforms LoRA with fewer trainable parameters.